top of page

 Myth 2: Solar Panels are Inefficient

-For example, in places like Germany, where sunlight is less abundant, solar energy accounts for around 10% of the country's power consumption.
+For example, in Germany, where sunlight is less abundant, solar energy accounts for around 10% of the country's power consumption.
 This showcases that even in less-than-optimal conditions, solar energy can still be a viable and efficient option.

 Myth 3: Solar Energy Requires Lots of Maintenance

-Many potential solar users worry about the maintenance that comes with solar panels.
-The belief is that they require constant upkeep and expensive repairs.
+Many potential solar users worry about the maintenance of solar panels.
+They believe that constant upkeep and expensive repairs are necessary.
 The truth is that solar panels are designed to be low-maintenance.

 Close-up view of a solar panel cleaning process